AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 ## Overview

 Data that is arranged in columns or rows on a worksheet can be plotted in a line chart.
 Line charts display continuous data over time, set against a common scale, and are therefore ideal for showing trends in data at equal intervals.
-In a line chart, categories are situated along the horizontal axis, and all value data is distributed along the vertical axis.
+In a line chart, categories are evenly distributed along the horizontal axis, and all value data is distributed along the vertical axis.

 It's better to use a line chart if your category labels are textual and if they represent evenly spaced values such as months, quarters, or fiscal years.